NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 This tutorial will guide you through the process of building a simple Hardhat 3 plugin based on the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).

+By the end of this tutorial, you'll have created a plugin that extends network connections with custom account management, config, and adds a task to display account information.

 ## Getting started

 ### Prerequisites